aradarbel10/Styff/readme.md

     - and, or, if
     - comparisons

-- datatype parameters
 - bring back `∀` syntax sugar

-- error reporting
-    - from parsing
-    - from typechecking
 - logging (for debugging and good errors)

 - small & super simple module system and stdlib